Kunda, Estonia

 Kunda is a town in Viru-Nigula Parish, Lääne-Viru County, Estonia, located on the coast of the Gulf of Finland.
 Kunda is best known for its cement factory, port, and archaeological heritage.

 History

 Evidence of some of the oldest prehistoric communities in Estonia—hunting, and fishing communities that existed around 6500 BC—were found near Kunda.
 This settlement gave the name to the Kunda culture.

 The first written record of Kunda dates back to 1241, when it was mentioned as a village.
 In 1443 it was mentioned as a manor.

-Kunda was granted official borough rights on May 1, 1938.
+Kunda was granted official town rights on May 1, 1938.